brohitbrose/linkedin-games/README.md

 #### Theoretically Optimal Algorithm

-Astute readers may notice that if we're going by known patterns anyway, why not just maintain a lookup table of every possible line status that has a solution?
+Astute readers may notice that if we're going by known patterns anyway, why not just maintain a lookup table of every possible line status that consolidates to nonempty?

-There are `68697` incomplete lines such that least one move can be confidently made in the line.
+There are `22748` incomplete lines such that least one move can be confidently made in the line.
-By exploiting symmetry and operating on bits, we could very easily bring the size of the lookup table to hundreds of kilobytes, and with some additional optimizations very possibly into the tens of kilobytes.
+By exploiting symmetry and operating on bits, we could very easily bring the size of the lookup table to dozens of kilobytes, and with some additional optimizations very possibly into single-digit kilobytes.
-That's pretty small in some environments, but large enough to be out of the question for a simple browser extension that strives to be lightweight.
+That's pretty small in some environments, but large enough to be suspicious for a simple browser extension that strives to be lightweight.

 We don't necessarily have to throw everything away, however.
 It turns out that there are only `1306` line combinations that both could eventually hope to bring about any solution, yet are completely _inconclusive_ in their current state.